 - AHS 6008 - Advanced Qualitative Methods OR AHS 6009 - Advanced Quantitative Methods

-- Three themed workshops (scheduled throughout the degree program)
+- One themed workshop and approximately 12 seminars (scheduled throughout the degree program)

 - AHS 6001 - Canadian Health System

 - AHS 6005 - Policy and Decision Making